mahdikhashan/argo-mlops-pipeline-kubeflow-mlflow/docs/SETUP.md

 ### Setup

-follow the below steps to setup local environment, create cluster, install argo-cd and install the base app of argo-cd. afterward, continue with [ARGO](./ARGO.md) document for Syncing apps within the cluster.
+follow the below steps to setup local environment, create cluster, install argo-cd and install the base app of argo-cd. afterward, continue with [ARGO](./ARGO.md) document for syncing apps within the cluster.

 #### 1. Setup local environment